 Organizational Behavior in Business

-It has been proven that job satisfaction is directly linked with employee performance.
+When asking what is organizational behavior, it’s important to recognize the proven direct link between job satisfaction and employee performance.
 Employees that are more satisfied at their jobs are more likely to increase their efforts, while less satisfied employees usually give minimal effort.
 Businesses seeking to create an environment that supports their employees and is more productive should look to organizational behavior studies for guidance.
 Especially useful during change-ups, OB can help bolster wider acceptance by taking advantage of group dynamics and individual influences on others.

 Take, for example, how Brian Tocci implemented what he learned in the Organizational Behavior course he took as part of his MBA at Florida Tech.
 Taking concepts from that course, Tocci implemented a rewards system to motivate employees and increase job performance and satisfaction.
 Tocci said, “One big takeaway I have from this class is how important rewarding people is.”
 Read more about how studying organizational behavior helped Tocci with motivation and leadership here.